mbonesi/chuangmi-camera-v5/README.md

 ```

 The distribution contains the official firmware recovery of version `3.3.6_2018062014` (`tf_recovery.img`), which will be flashed first.
+To proceed:
+- unplug the cable
+- slide in SD card
+- plug the power cable back
+- wait the time needed to flash the recovery image (camera shows amber light)
-To proceed, unplug and plug the power cable back.
-Wait until the indicator led turns blue.
+- when done the indicator led turns blue.

 At this moment, the SD card is no longer needed.
 It can be safely removed after powering off the camera.